JeffKoMS/mslearn-azure-developer-create/python/real-time-voice/README.md

 ## Environment Variables

 The  `.env` file is created by the *azdeploy.sh* script.
-The AI model endpoint and API key are added during the deployment of the resources.
+The AI model endpoint, API key, and model name are added during the deployment of the resources.

 ## Azure resource deployment